CarolTeo11/Assignment-11.1/README.md

 ## Step 1: Business Understanding

 Task 1.
-Build different predictive model using Linear Regression by varying the degree of PolynomialFeatures, applying PCA to reduce dimsensionality before applying Linear Regression, LASSO model to determine top factors and Ridge Model.
+Build different predictive model using Linear Regression by varying the degree of PolynomialFeatures, LASSO model to determine top factors and Ridge Model.

 Measure of effectiveness: